-Founded in 2011, Clinic in the Park: One‐Stop Shop for Health is a volunteer pediatrician‐led project of the American Academy of Pediatrics (AAP), national CATCH Program – Community Access to Child Health, and Orange County Pediatricians.
+Founded in 2011, Clinic in the Park: One‐Stop Shop for Health is a volunteer pediatrician‐led project.
+The project got its start with funding from the Community Access to Child Health (CATCH) Program, a national initiative of the American Academy of Pediatrics (AAP), and Orange County Pediatricians.

-We target underserved children and their families, who generally do not have access to services.
-The Clinic services are free and offered on a Sunday when families are generally off work.
-Our long-term vision is to create a permanent community health and wellness center.
+We target underserved children and their families, access to barriers to health and social services who generally do not have access to services.
+The Clinic services are free and offered during the weekends or in the afternoons during the week when families are generally off work.
+Our long-term vision is to link families to health care and community resources.

 Who We Are

 We are a dedicated team of pediatricians, nurses, dentists, dietitians, health educators, and other health and social service providers connecting, screening and educating children in neighborhood venues.